Jibincl/Ansible-image-and-container-creation-using-latest-git-repo/README.md

         state: restarted
         enabled: true

-    - name: "Clonning the repo using {{ repo_url }}"
+    - name: "Clonning the repo using {{ repo_url }}"               ## Clonning the repo
       git:
         repo: "{{repo_url}}"
         dest: "{{ repo_dir }}"
       register: git_status

-    - name: "Logging into the docker-hub official"
+    - name: "Logging into the docker-hub official"                 ## Accessing the docker hub to push the new building images
       docker_login:
         username: "{{ docker_user }}"
         password: "{{ docker_password }}"
         state: present

-    - name: "Creating docker Image and push to hub"
+    - name: "Creating docker Image and push to hub"                 ## Image created using the repo files and pushed to docker hub
       when: git_status.changed == true
       docker_image:
         source: build